|

 criss-crossed

-The judges for the 1992 competition were Carol Purington and Kathleen R. O'Toole.
-To see their comments on the winning haiku, click the link for 1992 on the Judges' Commentary page.
+The judges for the 1992 competition were Carol Purington and Kathleen R. O’Toole.
+See the web page of comments from the judges.
+Here are the winning haiku:

 indian chant